 Holyoke Community College is a public, state school in a small town setting in Holyoke, Massachusetts.
-Holyoke Community College was founded in 1946 and now enrolls around 4,217 students a year, including 4,217 undergrads.
+Holyoke Community College was founded in 1946 and enrolls 3,744 undergrads and no graduate students.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Holyoke Community College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 There are no fraternities or sororities at Holyoke Community College, so it might be a good choice if you're not interested in Greek life.